 - What is the treatment plan and time frame?

-- How regularly will these treatments occur?
+- When will these treatments occur?

-- Where will treatments occur?
+- Where will they occur?

 - Which providers will perform them?

-- What drugs will manage side effects?
+- What medicines will manage side effects?

-- Will there be a need for pain medication?
+- Will my child need pain medicine?